asdrenahmeti/wayland-test/README.md

 # Wayland Website
-Main project for Wayland Website made with ❤️ using React, TypeScript and Next
+Main project for Wayland Website made with ❤️ using React, TypeScript and Next.

 ## Install and Run